tiddly-gittly/tidgi-obsidian-manager/wiki/tiddlers/λ__Obsidian Sandbox_Vault is just a local folder.md

 Finally, please understand that with great power comes great responsibility.
 Now that you’re in charge of your data, it’s also your job to back it up and keep it safe. ^0f681f

-> [!Note]- A word on moving your vault folder
+<<callout type:"note" title:"A word on moving your vault folder" src:"">>
-> Technically you can freely move your vault folder around just like how you move any other folder.
-But if you do, Obsidian will be confused, so make sure to open it again at the new location with Obsidian after you moved it.
+<<callout type:"chnicall" title:"you can freely move your vault folder around just like how you move any other folder.
+But if you do, Obsidian will be confused, so make sure to open it again at the new location with Obsidian after you moved it." src:"">>

 ---